Dental implant FAQs

 Do implants hurt?

 Fitting implants does require us to conduct a small operation.
-This is done under local anaesthetic with sedation or with a general anaesthetic.
-Your mouth will be tender for about a week after this surgery but once the tooth has healed the pain will go.
+That being said, the procedure itself will be painless, as it is done under local anaesthetic with sedation.
+You can also elect to receive IV sedation.
+Your mouth will be tender for about a week after surgery but once the tooth has healed, the pain will go.

 How long does treatment take?

-Treatment takes about 12 months, though every case is different.
-It isn’t an overnight process though.
+Dental implant treatment takes about 12 months, though every case is different.
+It isn’t an overnight process.
 Each implant needs to bond to the bone before your new teeth can be fitted.

 Will it be noticeable that I have implants?

 No. Once fitted, your dental implants will look and feel like normal teeth.
-This also means you must care for them like normal teeth and follow an established brushing and flossing regime.
+This also means you must care for them like normal teeth and follow a daily brushing and flossing regime, with regular, twice-yearly hygiene visits.

 Are dental implants expensive?

 Dental implants do need to be inserted by a qualified and experienced dental professional, so you are paying for this expertise.
-However, at Allsopp Orthodontics we have finance options and payment plans available to help make this treatment affordable.
+To make this treatment more affordable, we have finance options and payment plans available.

 **This information has been provided by the British Dental Health Foundation (BDHF).
 For more answers to commonly asked questions about dental implants, click here.